jbenninghoff/cluster-validation/README.md

     cd /root/cluster-validation/
     pre-install/cluster-audit.sh | tee cluster-audit.log

-on the node where clush has been installed and configured to access all cluster nodes.
+Run those commands on the node where clush has been installed and ssh configured to access all the cluster nodes.
 Examine the log for inconsistency among any nodes.
-Do not proceed until all inconsistencies have been resolved and all requirements such as missing rpms, Java version, etc. have been met.
+Do not proceed until all inconsistencies have been resolved and all requirements such as missing rpms, Java version, etc, have been met.
 Please send the output of the cluster-audit.log back to us.

 	NOTE: cluster-audit.sh is designed for physical servers.
 	Virtual Instances in cloud environments (eg Amazon, Google, or